 My thanks also to those who share my words across their social media platforms.
 Your continuing support is always appreciated.

-And to everyone reading this, I wish you and yours good health, speedy recovery from any illness, and as much mental stability as can be mustered in these challenging times.
+And to everyone reading this, I wish you and yours good health and as much mental stability as can be mustered in these challenging times.
 May we strive, at all times, to be kind xx